spectrocloud/librarium/content/docs/02-getting-started/04-onboarding-workflow.md

 Palette mandates the creation of a cluster profile before a workload cluster can be created.
 This is because the <Tooltip trigger={<u>cluster profiles</u>}><a href="/cluster-profiles">Cluster profiles</a> are instantiated templates that are created with pre-configured layers/components needed for cluster deployments.</Tooltip> contain the configurations required for your cluster.
-The cluster profile helps you prepare a ready-made configuration of - the OS, the Kubernetes layer, the network layer, and the storage layers.
+The cluster profile helps you prepare a ready-made configuration of—the OS, the Kubernetes layer, the network layer, and the storage layers.
 These four are the mandatory layers without which a cluster profile cannot be created.
 There are a host of other layers and components available to add in the cluster profile (load balancers, authentication, monitoring, and logging.) which are detailed in the cluster